BrainwavePro/BrainwavePro/README.md

 - Hi, I’m @BrainwavePro
 - A Polymath with over Twenty-Five Years of Computer Knowledge, now combined with academia
 - Software Development, Machine Learning, Web Development, Entrepreneurship, and many, many other hats.
-- I’m currently learning JAVA while expanding on Python, C#, HTML, CSS, SQL, and others.
+- I’m currently expanding my knowledge of Python, C#, Java, HTML, CSS, SQL, and others.
 - I am getting a late start on my Github but I document all of my code outside of Github.
 - Still working on uploading my projects as time allows.
 - Reach me at Robert@brainwavepro.ai